This page includes details on the items available from the main V-Ray menu in the SketchUp interface.

 |Tri-Planar projection (Fit)||Applies cubic projection UV coordinates to the currently selected object.|

 Applies spherical projection UV coordinates to the currently selected object.
-The texture image fits the size of the object.
+The texture image will fit the size of the object.

 |Remove materials||Removes all materials applied to the current selection group and all its child objects.|